Leaf and twig

 Soft thick citrus, with dry wood back notes.
 Very strong.

 The essential oil distilled from the leaf and twig has a strong, long-lasting aroma, which could be considered a lovely mix of lemongrass and petitgrain.
 The aroma can be overpowering in a blend, so use with caution.
-It is a very uplifting addition to room sprays, air freshening diffuser blends, and bug repellant formulas.
+It is a very uplifting addition to room sprays and air freshening diffuser blends.

 1/2 oz. and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
 Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.

 The major constituent is the aldehyde citronellal, which leads to some of the notable properties in the oil.
 With anywhere from 58-82% citronellal, combava has a higher content of this constituent than citronella oil.

 Benzoin, bergamot, cedarwood, clary sage, cypress, douglas fir (and other needle oils), frankincense, geranium, myrrh, rose, sandalwood.

 Makrut lime leaves are best known for their use in the culinary world for their aromatic and astringent flavor.